Beetelbrox/accident-information-challenge/README.md

 The names of the target dataset and its files are defined as part of the corresponding dbt source's metadata, which is collected and passed to the extractor by Airflow when building the DAG.

 ### Load
 The downloaded CSV files are loaded into the postgres database using the `psycopg2` adapter.
-Data is loaded using the `COPY FROM` statement, which is postgres' recommended way of loading data in bulk.
+With the aim of improving performance, the load is performed using the `COPY` statement, postgres' recommended way of loading data in bulk.
 Although we are using ELT, the data in the different files needs to be slightly sanitized in order to be loaded into the database without errors (mostly field names & quotes).
 In addition, the challenge statement asks to load into the database only a subset of the columns, so we can save time and resources by only loading the necessary fields.
 Because we want to be able to run an arbitrary number of these load tasks in parallel, loading the whole files in memory to process them can be prohibitive.
 In order to avoid Out Of Memory errors, we implemented an adapter for python's CSV reader which allows sanitizing the data and filtering out unnecessary fields in an streaming (buffered reader-like) fashion.
 In order to process and load the data the adapter needs to know which fields to keep and their type.
 As with the loader this data is also incorporated into the corresponding dbt source metadata, together with mappings between the Kaggle dataset field names and their sanitized version (automatically cleaned names can get weird, and you need to know them in order to write the dbt models) and other csv configurations.
 Airflow takes care of parsing the dbt artifacts and using the metadata to build the loader tasks.

 ### Transform